adde0109/Proxy-Compatible-Forge/README.md

 In some rare cases mods will register their command arguments under the `minecraft` namespace or make modifications to vanilla arguments, bypassing PCF's argument wrapper.
-In such cases, you can add the custom argument's ID to PCF's `forceWrappedArguments` setting to force PCF to wrap the argument.
+In such cases, you can add the custom argument's ID to PCF's `crossStitch.forceWrappedArguments` setting to force PCF to wrap the argument.

-In situations where mods inject and register their arguments before Vanilla does, offsetting all the argument ID values, you can enable the `forceWrapVanillaArguments` setting to force-wrap the `minecraft` and `brigadier` namespaces.
+In situations where mods inject and register their arguments before Vanilla does, offsetting all the argument ID values, you can enable the `crossStitch.forceWrapVanillaArguments` setting to force-wrap the `minecraft` and `brigadier` namespaces.
 This is more of a band-aid solution as the offset argument IDs cannot be read by Velocity, and if the argument IDs on the client have the same offset Velocity commands cannot be read by the client, preventing connections entirely unless you disable all commands on the proxy via permissions or by removing plugins that add commands.